Bunkorama, Gwastad Agnes Off Panorama Road, Barmouth, Gwynedd, LL42 1DX

 Walks:Long Distance Walks

-This accommodation is by the sea, is near mountains, is in a National Park, is available to individuals, is an 'Eco Hostel', has a pub within walking distance and is on the IHUK signage page, the Cambrian Way, the Hostels with Camping map, the Small Hostels Map, the Wales Coast Path, the Lon Las Cymru and the dark sky area.
+This accommodation is by the sea, is near mountains, is in a National Park, is available to individuals and has a pub within walking distance.
+It is on a dark sky area, the IHUK signage page, the Cambrian Way, the Small Hostels Map, the Hostels with Camping map, the Wales Coast Path and the Lon Las Cymru.

 August 31st 2016